jeanmarc77/meterN/README.txt

  ║                           - Home energy monitor -                           ║
  ║                      PHP/JS Energy Metering & Monitoring                    ║
  ║                                                                             ║
- ║             Version     : 1.2.3                                             ║
+ ║             Version     : 1.2.3.2                                           ║
  ║             Made by     : Louviaux Jean-Marc                                ║
- ║             Last Update : 02/02/20                                          ║
+ ║             Last Update : 06/01/22                                          ║
  ║                                                                             ║
  ╚═════════════════════════════════════════════════════════════════════════════╝

  What can meterN do for you ? ────────────────────────────────────────────────

-  meterN is a lightweight set of PHP/JS files that make a « Home energy metering & monitoring » solution.
+  meterN is a set of PHP/JS files that make a « Home energy metering & monitoring » solution.
 It accept any meters like : electrical, water, gas, fuel consumption, solar, wind energy production and so on ..
   Sensors such as temperature or humidity are also accepted.

  Prerequisites ───────────────────────────────────────────────────────────────